 Union Jack flag, a potent symbol of British union that is controversial in much of Ireland

-This separation between the Irish and the British is evidenced in the full name of the United Kingdom, which is the "United Kingdom of Great Britain and Northern Ireland" - a name which recognizes Ireland's separateness from the region that we call "Great Britain."
-England, Scotland, and Wales are the chief parts of what we today call "Great Britain," for those of my American readers who don't know; while Ireland - even the portion still within the United Kingdom - is not considered part of Britain at all (although the United Kingdom is sometimes called "Britain" by many Americans, who use the terms interchangeably).
-Thus, the UK feels compelled to mention it separately, in something as important and official as their country's name; and this most basic of facts about British geography - so basic, in fact, that it may bore my readers from this region - speaks volumes about the separate status of Ireland within the United Kingdom.
+This separation between the Irish and the British is evidenced in the full name of the United Kingdom today, which is the "United Kingdom of Great Britain and Northern Ireland."
+This name recognizes Ireland's separateness from the region that we call "Great Britain."
+England, Scotland, and Wales are the chief parts of what we today call "Great Britain," for those of my American readers who don't know.
+Ireland, by contrast - even the portion still within the United Kingdom - is not considered part of Britain at all (although the United Kingdom is sometimes called "Britain" by many Americans, who use the terms interchangeably).
+Thus, the UK feels compelled to mention it separately, in something as important and official as their country's name.
+This most basic of facts about British geography - so basic, in fact, that it may bore my readers from this region - speaks volumes about the separate status of Ireland within the United Kingdom.
 (I'm sure some Irish folks are still affronted about their island being put on world maps as part of the "British" Isles - a name which is surprisingly quite loaded with political significance.)

 Map of Ireland at the time I post this

-This struggle between the Irish and the British features prominently in this narrative, and the particular network that financed this program - which is "BBC Northern Ireland" - is a politically significant thing in and of itself, because of what it says about the current status of the island.
-The southern part of the island is an independent country ruled from Dublin, today simply called "Ireland" (or sometimes, the "Republic of Ireland"); while the northern part of the island is still a part of the United Kingdom - something that continues to irk a number of Irish nationalists today.
+This struggle between the Irish and the British features prominently in this narrative.
+Even the particular network that financed this program - which is "BBC Northern Ireland" - is a politically significant thing, because of what it says about the current status of the island.
+The southern part of the island is now an independent country ruled from Dublin, today simply called "Ireland" (or sometimes, the "Republic of Ireland"); while the northern part of the island is still a part of the United Kingdom - something that continues to irk a number of Irish nationalists today.
 (They would prefer that the entire island be ruled from Dublin.)
-Nonetheless, the region that we today call "Northern Ireland" is a province of the United Kingdom; and this television history of Ireland comes from this very same northern part of the island - something that is more than mere geographic trivia, in the still-controversial environment of Irish politics.
+Nonetheless, the region that we today call "Northern Ireland" is a province of the United Kingdom; and this television history of Ireland comes from this very same northern part of the island - something that is more than mere geographic trivia, in the still-controversial environment of Irish geopolitics.

 Oliver Cromwell, one of the most hated figures in Irish history